ncinsli/CLIP-classification-experiments/README.md

 ## Task structure
 1. Use pretrained CLIP for a random image and text labels
 1. Evaluate CLIP on Imagenette dataset
 1. Choose a model trained on ImageNet, compare it with CLIP
+1. Try to improve CLIP with prompt-based approaches
-1. Try to improve CLIP with prompt-based approaches, linear probing etc.
+2. Try to improve CLIP with linear probing

 ## Example